The Most Pervasive Problem Kin Network Services

 Because it does the job, we recommend software such as Obkio Net Monitoring Software.

-Obkio installs Monitoring Agents in key network locations in order to simulate network traffic, identify network problems, and collect information.
+Obkio installs Monitoring Agents in key network locations to simulate network traffic, identify network problems, and collect information.

 2. Do a Network Assessment

-When it comes to identifying network issues, the next step is to perform a network assessment in order to gather some key information:
+When it comes to identifying network issues, the next step is to perform a network assessment to gather some key information:

-- The problem is: You need to understand these problems in order to find solutions.
+• The problem is that you need to understand these problems to find solutions.
 The network performance monitor software will analyze network metrics and provide details about the problem.

-- Who is responsible to this network segment?
+• Who is responsible for this network segment?
 Once you have identified the location of a network problem and its exact nature, you can easily determine who within your company is responsible.

 In Conclusion